tiyd-rails-2015-01/tiyd-rails-2015-01.github.io/lessons/week4.md

 #### Lecture

 * [Why Learning Code is Hard](http://www.vikingcodeschool.com/posts/why-learning-to-code-is-so-damn-hard)
-* Coding your own thing is more about debugging than we think *
+* Coding a new application is more about debugging and troubleshooting than we think at first
 * Pair-question-asking
 * Human Learning:
   * Scarring with age/experience
   * Good scarring example: Saving hardest things for last sucks